TYPHOON9003/Capstone-Mobile-Manipulation-of-Youbot/README.md

    * A plot showing the change of error twist versus time and the data file : `Xerr_*your given name*.csv`

   # Results
-  ## CoppeliaSim Animation for best PID controller kp = 20 and ki =0.1
+  ## CoppeliaSim Animation for best PI controller kp = 20 and ki =0.1

   <img src="./animation.gif" alt="PID error plot" style="zoom: 200%;" />